wavefrontHQ/docs/pages/doc/query_language_windows_trends.md

 ## Moving Window Functions

 The moving window functions in Wavefront allow you to calculate continuous aggregation over sliding windows.
-Wavefront offers many moving functions that allow you to create moving windows on various aggregation such as `msum()`,` mavg()`, `mmedian()`, `mcount()`, etc. These functions create continuous moving or sliding windows which can extremely useful to look at moving trends.
+Wavefront offers many moving functions that allow you to create moving windows on various aggregation such as `msum()`,` mavg()`, `mmedian()`, `mcount()`, etc. These functions create continuous moving or sliding windows which can be useful for looking at moving trends.

 The moving windows recalculation is done every second for discrete time series.
 When running against continuous time series, it is done for every bucketing intervals.
 For example, if you have a 30 second bucketing interval, then recalculation will be every 30 seconds.